 Similar movies based on stories of regional deities are also popular all across India.
-Most places depicted and recreated in these movies have witnessed increases in the numbers of visitors when those become commercially successful.
-Examples of such phenomenon abound; one more should suffice for the sake of explanation.
+Most places depicted and recreated in these movies have witnessed increase in the numbers of visitors when those become commercially successful.
+Examples of such phenomenon abound, one more should suffice for the sake of explanation.

-A regional film (in Marathi) in Maharashtra by the name of Ashtavinayak was released in 1979 (see poster in figure 4).
+A regional film (in mararthi) in Maharashtra by the name of Ashtavinayak was released in 1979 (see poster in figure 4).
 This film was the elephant-headed god Ganesha, its eight different forms that preside over eight different temples in the state.
-It showed how a middle class family faced several challenges including financial bankruptcy and fidelity issues and how worshipping Ganesha at all these places had helped them to overcome their problems.
+It showed how a middle class family faced several challenges including financial bankruptcy and fidelity issues and how by worshipping Ganesha at all these places helped them to overcome their problems.
+Needless to say the film was a huge hit and a commercial success, but the spin-off effects were even greater.
+Several tours and travels companies in the state began to offer 2-3 days package tours to the Ganesha temples in these places and have continued to work successfully in creating a pilgrimage product in the Eight-Ganeshas pilgrimage circuit.